 Nursing Class Descriptions and Credit Information

-NUR 300 Professional Role Development and Practice in Nursing
+NUR 300 Professional Role Development & Practice in Nursing

 This course focuses on the baccalaureate-prepared nurse’s role(s) in professional practice, and the alignment of nursing theories with practice and research.
 The course surveys important changes that have occurred in the nursing profession over the years, such as the ANCC Magnet Recognition Program.
 The course will cover quality and safety education for nurses (QSEN), the nursing scope of practice as defined by the American Nurses Association (ANA), the Institute of Medicine’s (IOM’s) core competencies in collaborative care, nursing ethics, education, health promotion, and disease prevention, as they relate to professional nursing roles.
 Students will apply critical thinking, evidence-based practice (EBP), and continuous quality improvement (CQI) to professional nursing practice.
 This course includes 20 hours of practice experience activities.
 Prerequisites: ENG 328.